LeastAuthority/leastauthority.com/docs/operations.rst

 The S3 buckets belong to a LeastAuthority-owned AWS account.

 AWS S3 is a fairly tightly coupled component of the system.
-The Tahoe-LAFS S3 storage backend us leveraged extensively.
+The Tahoe-LAFS S3 storage backend is leveraged extensively.
 Customer data is stored in S3 buckets.
 A transition to another storage system requires both code changes and data migration.